16 Questions To Ask To Get To Know Someone Quickly

 Questions to ask to get to know someone

-There are several questions you can ask when getting to know someone.
+There are several kinds of questions to ask to get to know someone quickly.
 A popular choice is asking about a person’s favorites.
 For example:

 It’s also common to ask questions that might allow a person to share some of their best moments.
 For example: